Design Tech’s New Security Guard: David Stahler

 Photo By David Stahler | dstahler@dtechhs.org

 Stahler grew up in the Bay Area and went to California State University, Chico, where he majored in literature.
 Stahler is married and a father to 3 kids, all in high school.
-In his free time enjoys playing sports such as soccer, basketball, tennis, and mountain biking.
-After graduating, one of his first jobs was working at Oracle as a technical writer but he was inspired to join the police force after the attacks of 9/11.
+In his free time, he enjoys playing sports, including soccer, basketball, tennis, and mountain biking.
+After graduating, one of his first jobs was working at Oracle as a technical writer, but he was inspired to join the police force after the attacks of 9/11.

-He worked for the Redwood City Police Department starting in 2002 and retired after 20 years in 2022.
-Some notable moments from his career include when he returned a $800,000 Cartier necklace to famous tennis player Andre Agassi.
+Stahler worked for the Redwood City Police Department beginning in 2002 and retired after 20 years in 2022.
+A notable moment from his career is when he returned a $800,000 Cartier necklace to famous tennis player Andre Agassi.
 He also worked in the Port of Redwood City, patrolling on a boat.
-While working as a detective, he found returning stolen items such as jewelry difficult as the only people looking at the pictures were other police officers.
+While working as a detective, he found and returned stolen items such as jewelry.
+At that time, the process for returning stolen jewelry was to pass around pictures to different police stations.
+Thus it was difficult to find the property owners as the only people looking at the pictures were other police officers.
 So, he took the images and put them on a Pinterest page where anyone could view the items.
-Within one day, people were calling about items posted on the page that were stolen from them years ago.
-His idea was implemented in many other police departments across the country, helping reunite stolen items with their owners.
+Within a day, people were calling about items posted on the page that were stolen from them years ago.
+His idea was implemented in many other police departments nationwide, helping reunite stolen items with their owners.

-After he retired as a police officer, he continued to be an active member of the community.
+After he retired as a police officer, Stahler continued to be an active member of the community.
 So when Oracle and d.tech were looking for a retired police officer to be the school security guard, he was recommended and hired.
-His official title Security Manager means he works for both Oracle and d.tech, keeping the campus safe from people trying to come in, and is upping security procedures so that everyone is safe.
+His official title as Security Manager means he works for both Oracle and d.tech, keeping the campus safe from people trying to come in and upping security procedures so that everyone is safe.
 In the mornings, you will find him in the parking garage, keeping things in order, and throughout the day, he patrols the campus.
-Although he is no longer in law enforcement, he can gather information and report it to the police, break up or de-escalate fights and disagreements, and make sure the campus is safe and secure at all times.
+Although he is no longer in law enforcement, he can gather information and report it to the police, break up or de-escalate fights and disagreements, and ensure the campus is always safe and secure.

 It is California law that if a student is caught smoking or with a smoking device, they are offered education as a first offense instead of punishment.
 One of his duties has been and will continue to be creating, implementing, and enforcing a Tobacco Prevention Program.
 This program would not only educate students but also provide training resources for staff members.
 Unlike public schools, Design Tech does not have a district-provided program.
 So, using information from Stanford Medicine, Stahler has been able to create prototypes that will eventually be implemented into d.tech regularly.